apache/infrastructure-website/content/pages/mailing-list-moderation.md

 <h3 id="spam">Dealing with MODERATE requests for spam<a class="headerlink" href="#spam" title="Permanent link">&para;</a></h3>

+**NOTE**: You may receive a moderation email that contains email identified as spam.
+Moderation emails containing spam emails are **not spam**. **DO NOT** report mod emails as spam or the ASF as a whole gets blocked based on your actions.

 If the content of the MODERATE request is clearly spam, the simplest solution is just to delete the request.
 Do not reject it.
 However, if you are receiving a lot of such requests, it may perhaps be worth taking additional action.

 Some SPAM emails have an opt-out link.
 Whether this will actually do anything useful is another matter, but it might be worth trying if the spam seems to be from a legitimate business.